Platform

 We also need to support other pro sports in and around Portland, including our new WNBA team the Portland Fire, our soccer teams in the Thorns and Timbers, our hockey team the Portland Winterhawks, and our baseball team the Portland Pickles, to name a few.

-The City needs to also act as a convener and leader in conversations about bringing Major League Baseball to Portland.
-We should be doing whatever is needed to bring another major sports team to the Rose City, because sports aren’t just about culture, fandom, and tourism: it’s an economic driver, a way to bring people together for a common purpose, and an activator of community spaces.
+We should also think bigger: the City needs to act as both convener and leader to bring Major League Baseball to Portland.
+Sports aren’t just about culture, fandom, and tourism: it’s an economic driver, a way to bring people together for a common purpose, and an activator of shared social spaces.

 • Public service is about fighting for the common good and working together to get stuff done.

-During my career in Portland, in Oregon, and around the US and the world, I have met, hung out with, and worked with many different people.
-They all had different stories, different backgrounds, different political ideologies, and different things that mattered most to them.
+My career has taken me around Portland, around Oregon, and around the US and the world.
+Like many of you, I have met, hung out with, and worked with different people who all had different stories, different backgrounds, different political ideologies, and different things that mattered most to them.

-My campaign - and if elected, my office - will focus on bringing people together across the political spectrum to make lives better for Portlanders.
+My campaign - and my office, if elected - will focus on bringing people together across the political spectrum to make lives better for Portlanders.

-Thinking about the world we are leaving her generation has been very sobering.
-While I have always deeply cared about being of service, I now feel a more pressing urgency for this important work.
+Thinking about the world we are leaving my daughter’s generation has been very sobering.
+While I have always deeply cared about being of service, I now feel more urgency for this important work.

 My many years in various government roles have taught me we CAN do the things that are hard, or seemingly impossible, if we stay optimistic and disciplined about making them happen.

-I have and will continue to learn from the people in Portland’s District 3 and across the city about what matters most, and pledge to be resolute about my morals, but flexible about what specific projects and policies we work on first.
+I have and will continue to learn from the people, business, and community organizations in District 3 and across Portland about what matters most, and pledge to be resolute about my morals, but flexible about what specific projects and policies we work on first.